During my first visit to Iowa, one of the first things that stood out to me was its beautiful bridges.

 Train Bridges Past and Present

-During the train ride you will pass over two vintage tresses with elevations that are surprising, if you have an impression that all of Iowa is flat.
+During the train ride, you will pass over two vintage tresses with elevations that are surprising if you have the impression that all of Iowa is flat.

 The close proximity to downtown Des Moines gives you the best of both worlds with a mix of urban and scenic views.